5 Minute Hot Quinoa Cereal

-Ok, here’s another quinoa cereal that I tell you is super simple to whip up, like 5 minute simple.
+Want a hot and healthy breakfast in 5-minutes?
+Well, here you go, this quinoa cereal takes 5 minutes from start to finish and will leave you feeling healthy and satisfied!
 I love my other quinoa and steel-cut oat cereal, but I have to plan ahead the night before in order to make it, and sometimes I just want to wake up and have some hot cereal, like NOW!
 I’m not the type of person who likes to fuss a lot when it comes to breakfast.
 I like to have my coffee and cereal ready within 10 minutes of waking.
 That’s just how I roll.
-I’m finally getting tired of my traditional cold cereal fix (after 20 some years) and have been experimenting with some new hot and healthy (ooh, I really like the sound of that) cereals.
-I recently saw these quinoa flakes (see below photo) at the grocery store (in the cereal section, next to the oatmeal) and decided to try them.
-I mean the package said it could be ready in minutes, and that sentence alone sold me.

-I will admit that this cereal is kind of bland on its own, but top it off with a freshly sliced banana, antioxidant rich mulberries, blueberries, cranberries, toasted walnuts, and of course, some maple syrup to give it some sweetness (I need the sweet people) and this cereal goes from bland to “wow,” all in an instant.
+I will admit that this cereal is kind of bland on its own, but top it off with a large spoonful of your favorite nut butter or maple syrup, some fresh seasonal fruit, and this cereal goes from bland to “wow,” all in an instant.
 It’s all about the toppings baby!
-If you top it with peanut butter and bananas you don’t even need honey or maple syrup.
-The peanut butter adds amazing flavor to the quinoa and almost tastes like a peanut butter sandwich.
+If you top it with peanut butter and berries you don’t even need honey or maple syrup.
+The peanut butter adds amazing flavor to the quinoa, and it melts into the cereal making it taste like a peanut butter sandwich.
+YUM!
+Come on, doesn’t that bowl of cereal look amazing?

 5 minute hot quinoa cereal: